JorgeBaes/Agenda/README.md

 ## What is it for?

 With this app you can create a week schedule and organize it as you wish.<br />
-You also can create tags to categorize your events.<br />
+You can also create tags to categorize your week events.<br />
-When you click on a tag('subject') a new page is opened in which you can create tasks, making a task list to this tag.
+When you click on a tag ('subject') a new page is opened in which you can create tasks, making a task list to this tag.
 You can:<br />
  - Add tasks.<br />
- - Check how far from the task end you are<br />
+ - Check how far from the task end you are.<br />
- - Check how many tasks you have completed <br />
+ - Check how many tasks you have completed. <br />
- - Customize colors<br />
+ - Customize colors.<br />
  - ...<br />
 <br />
 The idea is to be creative and make your own week schedule :)